-Unless an exception applies under 11 CCR 999.227, an officer conducting a stop of a person shall collect the data elements required by Penal Code § 12525.5 and 11 CCR 999.226 for every person stopped and prepare a stop data report.
-When multiple officers conduct a stop, the officer with the highest level of engagement with the person shall collect the data elements and prepare the report (11 CCR 999.227).
+Unless an exception applies under 11 CCR 999.227, an officer conducting a stop of a person shall collect the data elements required by 11 CCR 999.226 for every person stopped and prepare a stop data report in RIMS.
+When multiple officers conduct a stop, the officer with the highest level of engagement with the person shall collect the data elements and prepare the report in RIMS (11 CCR 999.227).

-If multiple agencies are involved in a stop and the Town of Ross Police Department is the primary agency, the Town of Ross Police Department officer shall collect the data elements and prepare the stop data report (11 CCR 999.227).
+If multiple agencies are involved in a stop and the Town of Ross Police Department is the primary agency, the Town of Ross Police Department officer shall collect the data elements and prepare the stop data report in RIMS (11 CCR 999.227).